Find Your Own Way

 Career coaching usually comes to an end when you feel happy with the plan and motivated to start implementing it.

 You will meet a career coach for 4 to 6 sessions, depending on where you are at the start of your journey.
-At least the first 2 meetings will need to be face to face, for the rest video connection is possible, although face to face is better.
+Ideally, the first meeting should be face to face, for the rest video connection is possible, although face to face is better.
 Each session will last around 90 minutes.
 The sessions are usually spaced 2-3 weeks apart in the beginning, with later meetings 4 to 6 weeks apart, depending on what action is needed.
 The whole process will take 3 to 6 months.

 In between the meetings, you need to be ready to put time aside to do the exercises (up to 3 hours from meeting to meeting) and implement actions you decided to take.
 The face to face meetings can take place at my home in Bicester, or if it is too far, we can find a quiet location near you or half-way between us.
 Or if weather permits, we can even go outside as this can help open your mind to fresh ideas.